Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Conclusion

 \section{Conclusion}

-While rating aggregation is often viewed as a fairly unremarkable aspect of marketplace design, it is extremely consequential for the producer experience.
-A single early bad ruin can make it impossible for a product to ever recover, while early successes can fuel a rise.
-In this paper, we propose that marketplaces ought to engineer these rating systems purposefully, in particular to control the trade-off between these fairness considerations and the consumer experience.
-We demonstrate through a Bayesian rating system that the choice of prior can strike a balance between these competing goals.
+While rating aggregation is often viewed as a fairly unremarkable aspect of platform design, it is extremely consequential for the producer experience.
+A single early bad rating can make it impossible for a product to recover, while early successes can fuel a rise.
+We propose that marketplaces ought to engineer these rating systems purposefully, in particular, to control the tradeoff between these fairness considerations and the consumer experience.
+We demonstrate through a prior-weighted rating system that the choice of prior can strike a balance between these competing goals.